-VirtNet is a dummy virtual network interface which can be used for numerous purposes and which is especially interesting when used in combination with Windows Packet Filter.
-An example, dummy network interface for any network application which requires the network card to work, virtual loopback adapter, virtual interface bridged to the real network, virtual interface for routing some specific connections which is to be captured by packet filtering framework and etc..
+VirtNet is a dummy virtual network interface which can be used for numerous purposes, but it can be especially interesting when used with Windows Packet Filter.
+An example, dummy network interface for any network application which requires the network card to work, VPN adapter, virtual loopback adapter, virtual interface bridged to the real network, virtual interface for routing some specific connections which is to be captured by packet filtering framework etc…

-You can use Open Source Ethernet Bridge to connect VirtNet network interface to the real physical network.
-The complete source code is available at GitHub.
-Please note that it requires Windows Packet Filter installed.
+You can use Windows Packet Filter-based Ethernet Bridge application to connect VirtNet network interface to the real physical network.
+The source code for Ethernet Bridge is available at GitHub, binary can be downloaded from Windows Packet Filter page.

 How it works